§ TSP-Enabled AI Agent Protocols

 § Scope

-This specification describes a method of constructing and managing AI Agents, especially their authority and accountability, based the Trust Spanning Protocol (TSP).
-For brevity, we call AI Agents (or simply Agents) developed using this method as TSP-Enabled Agents, or TEA for short.
-This method opens up many opportunities to implement crytpographically strong, dynamic and Agent-native authorization and accountability schemes as required by Agent application scenarios
+This specification defines an interoperable way of constructing and managing AI Agents, their authority and accountability, based on the Trust Spanning Protocol (TSP) to enhance the control and trustworthiness of AI Agents.
+For brevity, we call AI Agents (or simply Agents) developed using the methodilogy defined in this specification as TSP-Enabled Agents, or TEA for short.
+TEA supports autonomous, crytpographically strong, dynamic and Agent-native authorization and accountability schemes aimed for agent application scenarios in personal, enterprise or cloud uses.

 § Normative references